India–Mauritania relations

-India–Mauritania relations are the international relations that exist between India and Mauritania.
-Neither country has a resident ambassador.
+India–Mauritania relations are the bilateral relations between India and Mauritania.
+Mr. Naresh Kumar, a career diplomat of Indian Foreign Service, joined as the first resident Ambassador of India to the Islamic Republic of Mauritania on 3 May, 2024.

 History

 Mauritania was originally concurrently accredited to the Embassy of India in Dakar, Senegal.
 The accreditation was transferred to the Embassy of India in Bamako, Mali, following its opening in May 2009.
 India also maintains an Honorary Consulate General in Nouakchott.
 Mauritania has no diplomatic mission in India.

 Mauritanian Minister for Economy and Development Didi ould Tah visited India in 2009 to participate in the CII Africa Conclave.
 The Mauritanian Ministers of Economic Development and of Rural Development visited New Delhi in March 2013 to attend the 9th CII EXIM-Bank Conclave.
 President Mohamed Ould Abdel Aziz attended the second India–Africa Forum Summit (IAFS) hosted by India at Addis Ababa, Ethiopia in May 2011.
 Aziz also held bilateral discussions with Prime Minister Manmohan Singh on the sidelines of the Summit.

 At the request of Prime Minister Narendra Modi, President Abdel Aziz led a high level delegation including Cabinet Ministers and other senior officials to attend the third India-Africa Forum Summit in New Delhi in October 2015.
 This was the first visit by a Mauritanian head of state to India.
 He held bilateral discussion with Prime Minister Modi on 29 October.
 Modi invited Mauritania to join the International Solar Alliance.
 Aziz announced that Mauritania would open an embassy in New Delhi to boost bilateral relations.